ogusarenko/mke-docs/content/docs/configuration/backup-restore/_index.md

 weight: 1
 ---

-MKE 4 supports backup and restoration of cluster data through the use of the [Velero](https://velero.io/) add-on.
+MKE 4k supports backup and restoration of cluster data through the use of the [Velero](https://velero.io/) add-on.
 System backup is enabled by default.

 ## Backup configuration

-The `backup` section of the MKE 4 configuration file renders as follows:
+The `backup` section of the `mke4.yaml` configuration file renders as follows:

 ```yaml
 backup: